phpMv/ubiquity/README.md

   - By using php (packed) arrays because they are effective in php (with php7 optimization)
   - By not creating instances of classes to inject for the core part of the framework, to prefer the use of classes with static methods

+In this perspective, Ubiquity chooses not to respect certain standards:
+For example, by not creating a Response object implementing an interface (see [PSR-7 HTTP message interfaces](https://www.php-fig.org/psr/psr-7/) ) in response to an Http request.

 >Not multiplying the ways of doing things.

 If a method or technique is optimal, there's no reason to implement an alternative version, especially if there is a risk of degrading the performance or complicating the handling of the framework.